Get

 4. Consider Boarding Them or Hiring a Sitter

-One way to ensure a smooth party experience is to board your cat or hire a trusted pet sitter.
-This will get your cat out of the house and out of your hair for the evening.
-This can be a good option for someone whose cat is highly anxious around strangers or has a bad habit of trying to escape when the door opens repeatedly.
+One way to ensure a stress-free party experience for some cats may be to board your cat or hire a trusted pet sitter.
+This can be an option for someone whose cat is highly anxious around strangers or has a bad habit of trying to escape when the door opens repeatedly, but is used to being boarded or staying with a familiar pet sitter.
 It can cost a bit of extra money (or a favor) to get your cat out of the house for the evening, but it could also be worth it to reduce your stress and your cat’s stress.

 cat inside a pet boarding hotel